zistro/Suckless-zistro/README.md

 I am too lazy to list all the dependency check the error messages.

-Go to dwm folder make and install copy dwm.desktop file in xsessions folder so that your display manager can use it launch dwm.
+Go to dwm folder make and install then copy dwm.desktop file in xsessions folder so that your display manager can use it launch dwm.

 ```